Please make sure you read the regular ParentMail communications.

 - refrain from gathering inside or outside the school grounds

-- provide a resources pack where possible: 2 pencils, a ruler, a rubber, a sharpener, a pack of coloured pencils, a pack of coloured pens, a glue stick and a rounded pair of scissors on day one
+- provide a resources pack where possible: 2 pencils, a ruler, a rubber, a sharpener, a pack of coloured pencils, a pack of coloured pens, a glue stick,a rounded pair of scissors on day one, and a writing pen if used

 - provide a packed lunch where necessary